 This historical park showcases the reconstruction of the Hale-o-Keawe Heiau Temple.
 Around the building are enormous depictions of the gods, Ki’i.
 They serve to protect and mark the sacred grounds of the temple.
 The structure honored Keawe’ikekahiali’i o kamoku, the great-grandfather of King Kamehameha I. The heiau is the final resting place for 23 ali’i (chiefs) of Kona.
 The spirits of these chiefs gave the area its sacred power.

 Not far from the sanctuary is a mile long trail that stretches along the coast.
 It offers travelers a beautiful look at the Pacific Ocean.
 At the end of the trail are the remains of Ki’ilae, a fishing and farming village.
 Ki’ilae is an example where Hawaiians practiced traditional crafts and farming techniques.
 In the village, visitors can see traditionally-constructed homes, agricultural artifacts, animal pens and even salt vats.

-The park’s visitor center opens their doors at 8:30 a.m. every morning and remains open to visitors until 4:30 p.m.
-Stop inside to grab an informational guide to the park, or attend one of the free, twice-daily ranger talks (at 10:30 a.m. and 2:30 p.m.) at the park’s beautiful Amphitheatre to learn more about the culture and industry of ancient Hawaiians who lived in the area.
-Between Tuesday and Saturday, visitors even have the opportunity to experience some of the traditional crafts of ancient Hawaiians, including: fishing, carving, weaving and other trades!
+The park’s visitor center opens at 8:30 am every morning and remains open until 4:30 pm.
+Stop inside to grab an informational guide.
+Then attend one of the free, twice-daily ranger talks at the park’s beautiful amphitheater.
+Here, you can learn more about the culture and life of ancient Hawaiians who lived in the area.
+Between Tuesday and Saturday, visitors can also experience traditional Hawaiian crafts, like carving and weaving.